 The Big Issues

-- Traffic will become worse with projects like these.
-They are oversold as “transit-oriented”.
-However, the Northland site is not walkable to any MBTA stop and a shuttle bus will not be enough.
-Public transit is a disaster in Massachusetts and significant change will not be coming soon.
+- Traffic will become worse with this project and others like it which are oversold as “transit-oriented.”
+The Northland site is not easily walkable to any MBTA stop and a proposed shuttle bus will not be enough.
+Public transit is a disaster in Massachusetts and significant change won’t be coming soon.

-- The project is too big, too dense, and simply too much for the majority of Newtonians.
+- Too much: The project is too big, too dense, and simply too much for the majority of Newtonians.

-- We can look at close-to-home examples of other projects that show that the Northland project could be smaller and better.
+- We can do better: Other close-to-home projects show us that the Northland project could be smaller and better.

 To be sure, there are important features of the Northland plan that we can approve of – like high environmental building standards.
 But we could still have these positive things as part of a more modest plan.